 Why we created this schedule

-Traditionally, students spend roughly 3 months studying in a dedicated fashion for the USMLE exam.
-However, life does not always give you a dedicated 3-month period to study for the USMLE Step 1 exam.
-For example, some medical schools may only permit 6 weeks or less of dedicated study time or students may find themselves in situation where they only have some weeks for intense USMLE Step 1 studying.
-When life gives you lemons, you make lemonade.
-When life gives you one month to crush the USMLE Step 1 exam, you study strategically and make most out of each day.
+Traditionally, students spend roughly three months studying in a dedicated fashion for the USMLE Step 1 exam.
+However, life does not always give you a dedicated 3-month period to study for Step 1.
+For example, some medical schools may only permit six weeks or less of dedicated study time or students may find themselves in situations in which they only have a few weeks for intense USMLE Step 1 studying.
+When life gives you lemons, make lemonade!
+When life gives you one month to crush the USMLE Step 1 exam, study strategically and make the most out of each day.
 This is why we created this 40-day study schedule for the USMLE Step 1.

 How this schedule was created

 We developed our approach by working directly with medical students, residents, and attending physicians across the nation.
-We picked the minds of those whose own USMLE Step 1 scores were sky high.
+We picked the minds of those whose own USMLE Step 1 scores were sky-high.
 We asked them to explain how they studied for the exam in the very short time they had available.
-We analyzed their responses and used those insights as the basis for creating what we believe is the most effective USMLE Step 1 study strategy of any you will ever come across.
+We analyzed their responses and used those insights as the basis for creating what we believe is the most effective USMLE Step 1 study strategy.

 How to use the schedule